 (a) a change occurs in the person or persons concerned in the management or conduct of the corporate member;

-(b) the Board refuses to approve of the change under section 23(3); and
+(b) the Commissioner refuses to approve of the change under section 23(3); and

-(c) the Board does not approve of a further change under subsection (2b).
+(c) the Commissioner does not approve of a further change under subsection (2b).

-(2b) The licence ceases to have effect 14 days after the dealer is notified of the refusal under section 23(5), unless, within that period or such further time as the Board may by notice in writing allow, the change of which the Board has refused to approve has been altered or revoked, and the Board has approved of the change as so altered or revoked.
+(2b) The licence ceases to have effect 14 days after the dealer is notified of the refusal under section 23(5), unless, within that period or such further time as the Commissioner may by notice in writing allow, the change of which the Commissioner has refused to approve has been altered or revoked, and the Commissioner has approved of the change as so altered or revoked.

-(3) Subject to this Act, a body corporate which applies to the Board in the approved form for a vehicle dealer’s licence of a particular category and pays to the Board the prescribed fee therefor shall be granted such a licence upon satisfying the Board —
+(3) Subject to this Act, a body corporate which applies to the Commissioner in the approved form for a vehicle dealer’s licence of a particular category and pays to the Commissioner the prescribed fee therefor shall be granted such a licence upon satisfying the Commissioner —

 (a) that all of the persons concerned in the management or conduct of the body corporate are persons of good character and repute and are persons fit to be concerned in the management or control of the business of buying or selling vehicles;